vogelsgesang/hexplore/README.md

 A simple web-based Hex Viewer

-Available either as a [standalone web app](https://vogelsgesang.github.io/hexplore/) or as a JupyterLab plugin.
+Available either as a [standalone web app](https://vogelsgesang.github.io/hexplore/) or as a JupyterLab plugin (you can [try it on Binder](https://mybinder.org/v2/gh/vogelsgesang/hexplore/master?urlpath=lab)).

 ## Development